Max-Eee/NeoPass/README.md

 ## 🛠️ Usage

-Once installed, the extension will automatically activate when you enter the **Iamneo portal**.
+Once installed, **Login with your credentials** and the extension will be activate once you **refresh** .
 You can easily utilize its features by using the following shortcuts:

 ## ⌨️ Shortcuts